 Of course, it should also be clear that while such conservatism may be wide ranging, it may also be rather weak in at least many cases.
-The recognition of the idea of particular value says nothing about its scale or weight and therefore nothing about the strength of the conservatism it grounds.
-Cohen is very clear in indicating that he is concerned to point out a category of value that he believes is often overlooked, rather than making any detailed claim about how this particular value might be measured and weighed against basic values in any particular case.
+The recognition of the idea of PV says nothing about its scale or weight and therefore nothing about the strength of the conservatism it grounds.
+Cohen is very clear (Cohen 2011 pp205) in indicating that he is concerned to point out a category of value that he believes is often overlooked or discounted, rather than making any detailed claim about how this particular value might be measured and weighed against BV in any specific case.

-So, it seems safe to assume that Cohen's purpose is served if we allow the possibility of particular value attaching to all valuable things - whether physical objects or not - provided that we leave open the question of the weight of the particular value in each case.
-The alternatives include restricting particular value to things whose basic value is greater than some specified level - so that only very valuable items attract particular value; or restricting particular value to a specific list of things.
-However, these alternatives seem both arbitrary and unnecessary: arbitrary since it is not clear what criteria could be used to make the relevant restriction operational; and unnecessary since all the real work could be done by varying the weight or quantification of particular value in individual cases.
-A further alternative would be to restrict particular value to man-made, rather than natural, things (which carry basic value).
+So, it seems safe to assume that Cohen's purpose is best served if we allow the possibility of PV attaching to all things that carry BV- whether physical objects or not - provided that we leave open the question of the weight of the PV in each case.
+Of course, this possibility does not imply that all valuable things actually generate significant PV, it is surely the case that many, probably most, things generate or attract no (or insignificant levels of) PV, but it seems difficult to identify the set of things that do generate or attract significant PV.
+We might, for example, attempt to restrict PV to things whose BV is greater than some specified level - so that only very valuable items attract PV; or we might attempt to restrict PV to a specific list of things.
+However, these alternatives seem both arbitrary and unnecessary: arbitrary since it is not clear what criteria could be used to make the relevant restriction operational; and unnecessary since all the real work would be done by varying the weight or quantification of PV in individual cases.
+A further alternative would be to restrict PV to man-made, rather than natural, things (which carry BV).
 This is suggested by a passage in which Cohen is discussing Kenora College, "Because the College is a valuable human creation, it is not right to treat it as a mere means for the production of good results, as we do if we ask only what is the best that can be got out of it, or the best that can be made of it.."
 (Cohen (2011) p.207).
-The fact that the College is a human creation (as are the works of art discussed above) seems significant here, but why?
-Presumably the intended link is with the familiar Kantian idea that we should not treat individual humans as mere means, but it is by no means clear why this idea of respecting humans as individuals should carry over to inanimate manmade objects, or if to those objects why it might not be extended to natural objects.
+The fact that the College is a human creation (as are the works of art discussed above) seems to be significant here, but why?
+Presumably the intended link is with the familiar Kantian idea that we should not treat individual humans as mere means, but it is by no means clear why this idea of respecting humans as individuals should carry over to inanimate man-made objects, or if to those objects why it might not be extended to natural objects.